 Looking out the window at the Mediterranean coastline, Madeline considered all the facts.
-Geon Woo was a murderer and his parents were accomplices.
+Geon Woo was a murderer, and his parents were accomplices.
 The local authorities were investigating Geon Woo for kidnapping based on what they witnessed today.
 Levi gave them the necklace and they should be able to find some DNA from Soo-Jin at the scene.
-She wasn’t sure how much hard evidence would be needed to lock him up, but there was nothing on the parents, who in her eyes were just as guilty.
+She wasn’t sure how much hard evidence would be needed to lock him up, but there was nothing on the parents, who were just as guilty for enabling their son.

-“I would make sure they were all found guilty and were jailed for a very long time.
+“I would make sure they were all found guilty, and jailed indefinitely.
 Or worse.”

 Levi said nothing, but continued to speed down the D8.
-He stopped at the very next hotel, which consisted of a pair bright white, eight-story tall, concrete buildings standing against the darkening blue sky.
+He stopped at the very next hotel, which consisted of a pair of bright white, eight-story-tall, concrete buildings standing against the darkening blue sky.
 Weaving down the tree-lined drive, Levi parked and then grabbed the carry-on from the backseat.
 After alarming the rental, he headed to the lobby with a tired Madeline on his arm.
-Speaking the native language, he charmingly request a room, causing the female employee at the front desk to swoon at his every word.
+Speaking the native language, he charmingly requested a room, causing the female employee at the front desk to swoon over his every word.
 After the blatant flirting, they were accommodated on the sixth floor with a sparkling view of the sun setting in the Adriatic Ocean.

 She could not take her eyes off his body.
 The cut of his muscles, his perfectly tanned skin, the way his hips swayed seductively as he slowly approached the bed she laid on.

-“What are you doing?” she stammered, feeling her pulse quicken as his fingers worked at the button of his pants, then lowering the zipper down enough to clearly reveal the boxers underneath.
+“What are you doing?” she stammered, feeling her pulse quicken as his fingers worked at the button of his pants, then lowering the zipper down enough to reveal the waistband of his boxer-briefs.

 He didn’t say a word as he teasingly crawled onto the bed on all fours.